ConradMearns/capstone/main.md

   - How will roles be selected/assigned?
   - What are the key responsibilities associated with each role?
 -->
-**The budget**, as alotted to the group by the group's client, may be used in order to support the groups efforts only when the group decides in full unison that the funds should be spent.
+**The budget** - as allotted to the group by the group’s client, may be used in order to support the group’s efforts only when the group decides together that the funds shall be spent.
 Such a process should be determined and voted on over a paper contract before being delivered to the client for further action.

-**Client Communications** will be handled solely by member Damon Schafer.
+**Client Communications** - will be handled solely by Damon Schafer.

-**Group Meetings** will be held every other Friday at 2:00pm PST and as needed.
+**Group Meetings** - will be held every Friday at 2:00pm PST and as needed.
 Any member can request a new meeting and the remaining members can either agree or dismiss the request per their own discretion.

-## NEEDS DISCUSSION
-  - Who will be in charge of keeping team documentation?
-  - What other roles are critical to team success?
-  - How will roles be selected/assigned?
+**Group Documentation** - will be drafted, stored, and maintained by Conrad Mearns.

-  - What are the key responsibilities associated with each role?
+**Version Control Administration** - which encompasses the requirements of creating and maintaining access to a VC system, and the facillities included with that system - will be the responsibility of Joshua Demspey.

+**Caterer** – Damon Schafer is responsible for bringing food to all meetings.

+**New Roles** can be assigned as needed through future meetings.

 # Section 4: Team Relationships
 <!--